findeevy/Rustracer/docs/README.md

 # Rustracer
-A custom software raytraced 3D renderer that uses no external libraries or frameworks for it's rendering model.
+A custom software raytraced 3D renderer that uses no external libraries or frameworks for its rendering model.
 I'm writing it to better understand graphics programming, low-level systems, and Rust.

 ## Features:
 -Diffuse lighting.\